 Are there more airport funding sources?

 There's always work to do at an airport, and that requires funding.
 Because SEA Airport has become busier every year, there are always dozens of projects going on to maintain and improve the current airport facilities.
-Examples include the North Satellite renovation, the International Arrivals Facility, electrification of ground service equipment, utility upgrades, WiFi reliability, security checkpoint upgrades, and Baggage Optimization, to name only a few.
+Examples include the Baggage Optimization Project, C Concourse Expansion Project, redevelopment of the North Main Terminal (SEA Gateway), and S Concourse Evolution, to name only a few.

 Additional funding sources for the airport also come from Passenger Facility Charges (PFCs), bonds, and grants.

-- Federal funding comes from Airport Improvement Program (AIP) grants that are then used for specific purposes to increase capacity, safety, security, or reduce noise.
-Grants also come from the Transportation Security Administration (TSA).
+• Federal funding comes from Airport Improvement Program (AIP) grants that are then used for specific purposes to increase capacity, safety, security, or reduce noise.
+Like other airport revenues, these funds are derived from excise taxes from aviation users deposited to the Airport and Airways Trust Fund and not general taxes

 Is the Port paying for everything in cash?